Pylons/substanced/README.rst

 Substance D
 ===========

-A Zope2-like system built upon the Pyramid web application server.
+A Zope2-like system built upon the Pyramid web application framework.
 It provides integration between ZODB, ``repoze.catalog``, and other subsystems.

 See the documentation at